-Work Session meetings may be held on the first Wednesday of the month and would precede the regular Council Meeting.
+Work Session meetings will may be held on the first Wednesday of the month and would precede the regular Council Meetingprior to the regular Wednesday City Council meeting.
 Work Sessions may also be scheduled as necessary by consensus of the Council.
 Work Session meetings are informal sessions to review upcoming issues, receive special reports, conduct goal setting sessions and for special training purposes.